 Teaching students the meaning of prefixes and suffixes is a great way to increase their vocabulary.
 When they know basic prefixes and suffixes they are better able to use context clues to determine the meaning of unknown words.
-This is true for all students, but it is particularly helpful for English Language Learners, as they may not be familiar with some of the words that have affixes from past exposure.
+This is true for all students, but it is particularly helpful for Multilingual Learners (MLs), as they may not be familiar with some of the words that have affixes from past exposure.

-Some suffixes can make changes to words such as tense, number, possession or comparison.
-A simple way to introduce this to ELLs is through making a simple chart.
+Some suffixes can make changes to words such as tense, number, possession, or comparison.
+A simple way to introduce this to MLs is by making a simple chart.
 Have a list of words without the suffix and then add words that have the suffix.
 You can also create charts that show the differences in spelling when adding a suffix to the word.

-Here are some of my favorite ways to practice this vocabulary topic with English Language Learners.
+Here are some of my favorite ways to practice this vocabulary topic with MLs.

 There are so many ways to use word sorts with affixes!
 Students can sort words into groups based on common prefixes or suffixes.
 They can sort words based on spelling patterns, such as the different ways that a word ending changes when adding -ing.
 You can quickly model a word sort to show a spelling pattern and review the meaning of the words that you are using.

 Review what a prefix and/or suffix is.
 Then as students are reading have them keep track of any prefixes or suffixes that they find.
 You can give students a sticky note to write down the words, a recording sheet, or if you are using a printed passage place in into a sheet protector and have students use dry erase markers to circle the words.